View Document Text

 and appropriate, in SWM’s judgment, to providing proper financial advice.
 Any unused portion of

-fees collected in advance will be refunded within 30 days.
+fees collected in advance will be refunded within 30 days of termination.

 If the relationship between Client and Advisor is terminated, Advisor’s management fees will be